harshitayadavv/AeroDeals/README.md

 **Find the best flight deals and play interactive AI-powered games!**

-AeroDeals is a full-stack application that combines flight search functionality with innovative voice-controlled games.
-Built with React, FastAPI, MongoDB, and Web Speech API technologies.
+AeroDeals is a full-stack application that combines flight search functionality with innovative voice and gesture-controlled games.
+Built with React, FastAPI, MongoDB, Web Speech API, and MediaPipe technologies.

 ---